cmang/stract/README.md

-Stract
+## Stract

 Stract tries to make it simple to extract a range of bytes from a file and save it as a new file.

-syntax:

-    stract <inputfile> <outputfile> <firstbye> <lastbyte>
+It is useful for CTFs, for extracting files from ROM, disk and memory images, extracting hashes and certificates from binaries, and many other things.
+It is much faster than "binwalk" for extracting individual files.
+The Unix utility "dd" does the heavy lifting, so it should work on any Unix or Linux system.

+## Requirements

+Python 3.x

+It should work in Windows if you have "dd" installed and in the path.

+## Usage:

+    stract inputfile outputfile firstbye [lastbyte]

 "firstbyte" and "lastbyte" offsets can be in decimal or hex format.
 Prefix with 0x for hexadecimal.

-This program requires the program "dd" which should be preinstalled on any Unix or Linux system.
-It should work in Windows if you have "dd" installed and in the path.

-It also requires Python 3.

-It is useful for CTFs, for extracting files from ROM images, etc. It is much faster than "binwalk" for extracting individual files.

-Credits: Sam Foster, 2022
+Omit "lastbyte" to extract until the end of the file.

+## Legal:

-License: See LICENSE file
+BSD 3-Clause License, see LICENSE file for details.

+Copyright (c) 2022, Sam Foster
+All rights reserved.